-Mark N. Maunder
+Mark Maunder

 A major management objective for tunas in the eastern Pacific Ocean (EPO) is to keep stocks at levels capable of producing maximum sustainable yields (MSYs).
-Management objectives based on MSY or related reference points (e.g. fishing mortality that produces MSY (F{MSY}); spawner-per-recruit proxies) are in use for many species and stocks worldwide.
+Management objectives based on MSY or related reference points (e.g. fishing mortality that produces MSY ( $F{MSY}$ ); spawner-per-recruit proxies) are in use for many species and stocks worldwide.
 However, these objectives require that reference points and quantities to which they are compared be available.
 The various reference points require different amounts and types of information, ranging from biological information (e.g. natural mortality, growth, and stock-recruitment relationship) and fisheries characteristics (e.g. age-specific selectivity), to absolute estimates of biomass and exploitation rates.
 These absolute estimates generally require a formal stock assessment model.
 For many species, the information required to estimate these quantities is not available, and alternative approaches are needed.
 Even more data are required if catch quotas are to be used as the management tool.

 Skipjack tuna is a notoriously difficult species to assess.
 Due to its high and variable productivity (i.e. annual recruitment is a large proportion of total biomass), it is difficult to detect the effect of fishing on the population with standard fisheries data and stock assessment methods.
-This is particularly true for the stock of the EPO, due to the lack of age-composition data and the limited tagging data.
+This is particularly true for the stock of the EPO, due to the lack of age-composition data, and especially tagging data, without which a conventional stock assessment of skipjack is not possible.
 The continuous recruitment and rapid growth of skipjack mean that the temporal stratification needed to observe modes in length-frequency data make the current sample sizes inadequate.
 Previous assessments have had difficulty in estimating the absolute levels of biomass and exploitation rates, due to the possibility of a dome-shaped selectivity curve (Maunder 2002; Maunder and Harley 2005), which would mean that there is a cryptic biomass of large skipjack that cannot be estimated.
-The most recent assessment of skipjack in the EPO (Maunder and Harley 2005) is considered preliminary because it is not known whether the catch per day fished for purse-seine fisheries is proportional to abundance.
-The results from that assessment are more consistent among sensitivity analyses than the earlier assessments, which suggests that they may be more reliable.
+The most recent assessment of skipjack in the EPO (Maunder and Harley 2005) is considered preliminary because it is not known whether the catch per day fished for purseseine fisheries is proportional to abundance.
 Analysis of currently available tagging data is unlikely to improve the skipjack stock assessment (Maunder 2012a) and a fully length-structured model produced unrealistic estimates (Maunder 2012b).
 In addition to the problems listed above, the levels of age-specific natural mortality are uncertain, if not unknown, and current yield-per-recruit (YPR) calculations indicate that the YPR would be maximized by catching the youngest skipjack in the model (Maunder and Harley 2005).
 Therefore, neither the biomass- nor fishing mortality-based reference points, nor the indicators to which they are compared, are available for skipjack in the EPO.